christinazavou/ANNFASS/documentation/papers/style_related/image_based/YuEtAl2018.md

 7. how are the buildings in their data look like? is all color info removed? they say they learn what makes a bulding Gothic/Greek and where the style regions are!
 8. ~~how can i get feature lines from a 3D shape e.g. a .obj or .ply ?~~ explained in [Multi-view feature lines:](#multi-view-feature-lines):
 9. ~~how is the backprojection done actually? is it just convolution and visualization of maximum activations?~~ it is just keeping locations of patches as explained in [Style patch extraction on shape surfaces:](#style-patch-extraction-on-shape-surfaces)
+10. ~~the "back-projected features" is just to show where we detect similar style patches, right?~~ yes
+11. in fig2c, the supervision box is showing a triplet i.e. triplet loss ??
+12. ~~how are the mid-level-patches-that-should-show-some-style detected?~~ look at [Patch sampling and pre-selection](#patch-sampling-and-pre-selection) Ok. but how do i know these patches preserve style?
+13. ~~what does the convolution of a patch with a feature line (contour image) show me? does it show high activation values in case the patch and the contour image match , so by using many images and many patches i give more importance to the ones that appear a lot and are discriminative and using feature-selection-over-many-shapes(PSLF) the important patches can be selected !?~~ **looks like yes .. and because of the iteration and evaluation of the clusters we can select more meaningful patches (while at the beginning they are random) .. however, how do i know in the case of unsupervised clustering that the patches i select are not patches showing structure? i.e. how are my cluster metrics incorporate style evaluation to ensure style patches are picked?**
+14. the separation of common and special features from PSLF (fig2c) is something that comes with PSLF method or a functionality they specifically added in a way?
+15. ~~in the iteration process how do we define that the clusters became stable?~~ i think by convergence of the cluster metrics
+16. is PSLF doing feature selection or does it create latent features? can i see selected stylistic patches in either way because we just pick all patches selected in the last iteration (best trained checkpoint) ?